 If you would like to speak to the rector about any pastoral care needs, please call the church office at 613-836-5741.

-From the ACW to the annual Community Supper, we believe that we are a parish family rooted in faith and committed to the call of the gospel.
+From the ACW to the monthly Community Supper, we believe that we are a parish family rooted in faith and committed to the call of the gospel.

 Some of our fellowship activities include:

 Coffee hour: An opportunity to share coffee and conversation after the 10:30 service.

 Anglican Church Women (ACW): This active group of women meet on the first Monday of each month for learning, mission, outreach, and fellowship.
 All are welcome.

 Pancake Supper: On Shrove Tuesday, the youth of the church pitch in to prepare and serve a hearty pancake supper, to mark the beginning of the Lenten season.

 Parish Picnic: At the end of June, the sun always shines for our parish picnic.
 The picnic is an all age social event that marks the end of the Church School year and celebrates the arrival of summer.
 Barbecued hot dogs, and games for the children, all outside on the church lawn.

 on the 2nd Saturday of each month at 4:30 (except July & August)